Last updated: 31MAY2022

 Finally!
-A port of Celeste is now available on the Anbernic RG552, the first retro handheld to natively play this little platforming gem.
+A port of Celeste is now available on retro handhelds, so you can natively play this little platforming gem.

-For best results, make sure you are running the most recent version of AmberELEC or JELOS, and the latest version of PortMaster.
-This port is limited to the Anbernic RG552 due to RAM requirements that make it impossible for RK3326 devices.
+For best results, make sure you are running the most recent version of ArkOS, AmberELEC, or JELOS, and the latest version of PortMaster.
+The Anbernic RG552 will provide the best gaming experience (see notes below).

 Purchase the itch.io version of Celeste

 Due to DRM issues, the Steam version of Celeste will not work with this setup.
 Additionally, the game is not available on GOG, and the Humble version literally just gives you a Steam code (I found this out the hard way, after buying this game for the fourth time across all of my various gaming platforms!).
 Instead, you will need to get the itch.io version.
 If you have purchased either of these bundles previously, you will already have the game in your library.

 Once you have purchased the game, you will want to download the Linux version.
 The file will be named “celeste-linux.zip” and will be 867MB.

 Next, we will need to gather our Celeste Package and some necessary lib files.
 Note that you will need to have 7zip installed on your computer for this next step, and file extensions will need to be visible.
 You also need to install Portmaster onto your device if you haven’t already.

 - You can grab the Celeste Package here, then save this somewhere on your computer.

 - Extract the Celeste Package using 7zip, it should have a folder named “celeste” and another file named “Celeste.sh”.
 Place those somewhere handy, like your Desktop.